alterNERDtive/VoiceAttack-profiles/README.md

 ## Settings ##

-Each profile has its respective `startup` command that should be launched upon loading the profile.
-If you include the profile in your own (see below) you have to manually call them for each included profile when yours is loaded.
+All profiles will now load sane defaults if you haven’t changed anything.
+You no longer need to fiddle with the `startup` commands of each profile, instead you can use voice commands to change settings!
+See the `docs/` and the `_configuration` commands section of each profile.

+One caveat applies: settings are stored in the _profile where you run the configuration commands_.
+If you change your active, main profile around a lot you’ll have to set everything up for each of them separately.
+I suggest instead having a single “main” profiles and including everything else.

 ## Using a Profile ##